dzungpnguyen/DATA_ENGINEERING_etl_pipeline_airport_data/README.md

-Final project of Functional Scala course
+# ETL Pipeline written in functional Scala
 -----

-Simulate ETL pipeline system in functional Scala that:
+Project written in functional Scala that simulate an ETL pipeline system which:
 <ul>
 <li>extracts airport data from csv files</li>
 <li>transform data in readable and queryable formats</li>
-<li>respond user's query requests</li>
+<li>load processed data to a database and respond user's query requests</li>
 </ul>